Disclaimer: I do not own Avatar: the Last Airbender nor any of the characters.

 He fell from his seat and landed hard on his ass.
 He scooted away as he raised a hand as if to ward off the spirit.

 “Get a-away from me!
 Don’t h-hurt me!” he cried out when the figure stretched both arms out and hovered over him.
 Sokka covered his face with his hands and let out a loud yell.

 Katara dropped her hands and the ‘ghost’ disappeared as she raced silently back to her room.
 She placed a hand over her mouth in order to keep the laughter contained.
 It wouldn’t do to be found out.
 She slid into her room and leaned back against the door as her shoulders shook with mirth.

 Oh, La!
 That was hilarious! she thought gleefully.
 I didn't know Sokka could scream like a little girl!

-She took in a few deep breaths in order to calm herself before she smirked when she heard doors opening and feet racing to the courtyard.
-She yanked her door opened, placed on a worried and frightened expression on her face, and quickly made her way to where she knew the others were.
+She took in a few deep breaths in order to calm herself before she smirked when she heard doors opening and footsteps racing to the courtyard.
+She yanked her door open, placed on a worried and frightened expression on her face, and quickly made her way to where she knew the others were.

 She found Suki cradling a shaking Sokka while Zuko and Aang looked down at him with worried expressions.
 She felt a small twinge of guilt, but she squashed it down.

 “Sokka, I heard you screaming!
 What happened?” she asked as she knelt down next to Suki and Sokka and placed a comforting hand on her paler-than-usual brother’s shoulder.